garyk295/madridapiclab2/index.md

 # Lab 2: Protecting a payments API using oAuth 2.0

 In this lab you will learn how to secure an API using oAuth 2.0.

-oAuth 2.0 is defined as:
+The API you are securing is named 'Payments' and it has already been created for you.
+The instructions will guide you through how to create an oAuth 2.0 provider and then how to secure the 'Payments' API using the oAuth 2.0 provider you create.

+Before we go further, let's take a look at the definition of oAuth 2.0:

 "The OAuth 2.0 authorization framework enables a third-party application to obtain limited access to an HTTP service, either on behalf of a resource owner by orchestrating an approval interaction between the resource owner and the HTTP service, or by allowing the third-party application to obtain access on its own behalf."

+The components we have in this lab are:

+- **The Payments API**:
+   - The payments API has 2 operations
+      - The first operation is 'POST /Payment' which allows a third party provider to initiate a payment on behalf of a user.
+Note this puts the payment in a 'pending' state.
+      - The second

 <img src="/madridapiclab2/images/arc_diag.png" width="900">